Do you have an incentive program?

 The emergency phone number from mobiles is 000 – this allows you to use any available network (even if it is not the one you subscribe to).
 Another useful tip is that text messaging requires less signal strength than voice communications.
 You may not be able to make a call, but you can still often send or receive a text message.

-More and more walkers are discovering the benefits of using one or two walking sticks (hiking poles).
-A stick can provide valuable support when walking on uneven ground and can significantly reduce jarring on knees and ankles when walking downhill.
+More and more walkers are discovering the benefits of using one or two walking poles.
+Poles can provide valuable support when walking on uneven ground and can significantly reduce jarring on knees and ankles when walking downhill.

 There are several different styles of handles, so you can find a comfortable grip.
 Look for a stick with a spring mechanism built into it, which will reduce jarring on wrists and elbows.

-Your new stick will no doubt travel in your suitcase so make sure it collapses small enough to fit.
+Your new poles will no doubt travel in your suitcase so make sure it collapses small enough to fit.

-Everyone can benefit from the use of walking sticks, for walking further, exercising / strengthening upper body, for reducing knee jarring going downhill.
+Everyone can benefit from the use of walking poles, for walking further, exercising / strengthening upper body, for reducing knee jarring going downhill.

 For a full day walk, you really need about 1.5 litres of water in cool weather, up to about 2.5 or even 3 litres during the heat of summer.
 It’s a good idea to drink lots (but not coffee) before you start walking, to give you a flying start!
 Personally we don’t see any need to purchase brand name water bottles – it’s perfectly OK to use discarded soft drink bottles which are lightweight, plentiful, durable, don’t leak and they are free!